Connect with others who understand.

 • Creams are thicker than lotions and often have preservatives.

-• Ointments are semisolid and have a high level of oil.
-They generally do not contain preservatives and are usually free of allergens.
+• Ointments are semisolid and made mostly of oil.
+They rarely contain preservatives and are less likely to cause allergic reactions.

-• Gels can be water- or alcohol-based and liquefy with skin contact.
-They often have preservatives and fragrances.
+• Gels can be water- or alcohol-based and melt into skin quickly.
+They may contain added preservatives and fragrances.

 1. Petroleum Jelly